davabase/whisper_real_time/README.md

-# Real Time Whisper Transcription
+# Real-Time Whisper Transcription

 ![Demo gif](demo.gif)

-This is a demo of real time speech to text with OpenAI's Whisper model.
+This is a demo of real-time speech-to-text with OpenAI's Whisper model.
 It works by constantly recording audio in a thread and concatenating the raw bytes over multiple recordings.

 To install dependencies simply run
 ```